64 Educational Brain Breaks Your Students Will Love

 Don’t underestimate the power of journaling or creative writing.
 Give your kids a 5- or 10-minute break to open up a page of their notebook and write about anything they’d like.
 They don’t have to share it with the class or do anything else with it; just use the quiet time to focus on something they love and want to write about.

 If you are looking for a sample of brain breaks suitable for your students by grade level, look no further.
 We have created separate links of 25 videos each for individual grades at the elementary level.
-Go down the list and find your favorite!
+Go down the list and find the right one for you!

 Kindergarten Brain Breaks